MCXpak/mcxpak/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on too many things, go away...jk come back I love you 🌞
+- 🔭 I’m currently working on a snake robot (3rd Year Uni Project)
 - 🌱 I’m currently learning a lot!
 Primarily working on my front-end skills 🌄
 - 👯 I’m looking to collaborate on anything!
 I'm always down to help
 - 📫 How to reach me: mouradlasga@gmail.com